Image features hands of two people signing a trust document

 A successor appointer is the person who succeeds the appointor in the event of the latter’s passing or incapacity, or at another predefined event or time.

 Whilst not all trust deeds provide for an appointor, even fewer yet cater to the succession planning for that person.
-It is not uncommon that some deeds effectively end the role of appointor upon the person’s passing or incapacity.
+It is not uncommon that some deeds effectively end the role of the appointor upon the person’s passing or incapacity.

 However, as a trust can last typically for up to 80 years, or indefinitely in South Australia, it should not be taken as granted that a trust shall continue to operate harmoniously, efficiently or effectively through its natural life.